 Yes, and there are some great deals!
 Apple software, hardware and other products can be purchased at special education prices through our partners.
 You can find an overview in our Edu Deals on the Campus.

 The enrolment fee is €200.
 Furthermore there are no regular additional costs: All exams and studio dates within the context of the classes are included in the course fees.
 Additional fees will only be charged for individual additional services such as retake exams, switches or placement tests.

 For some Single Courses we recommend the purchase of common literature (20-80 Euro).

 For hygienic reasons, you must use your own basic equipment (approx. 500 Euro) during the Diploma Make-Up Artist.
 A list of recommended materials is available upon enrolment.

-Through educational financing, it is possible to lower the monthly installments to as low as 75 Euro.
+It is possible to pay in monthly installments.
 What rates are possible in a given case will depend on the number of individual courses and the desired training duration.
 The on-site team will be happy to assist you in this question during a personal consultation.